 CIS 4120 Systems Analysis & Design (3)

 This course advances the student's skills to develop, refine, and communicate requirements and designs related to computer systems.
 This course is reading- and writing-intensive.
-3 hours of lecture per week asrequired This course covers the design, implementation, and evaluation of user interfaces for computers and other modern, complex electronic equipment.
+3 hours of lecture per week

 CIS 4140 Human Computer Interaction (3)